LIVE LTL RATES

 When to run a freight RFP

 An RFP is overhead.
 Worth it when the prize is large, the alternatives are stale, or the network is changing.
-Below the right threshold, spot-quote pricing through a network beats RFP cycle time and cost.
+Below the threshold, spot-quote pricing through a network beats RFP cycle time and cost.

 Trigger 1